 The Better rooms have dreamy views, while a collection of shepherd’s huts and a contemporary treehouse opening this summer promise to immerse guests in the wilds of the gardens.
 There’s a hot tub for late-night stargazing, plus plenty of fun to be had kayaking, horse riding, stand-up paddle boarding, sailing and fishing with experts and instructors organised by the hotel (which will remind regulars of sister property and surfer hotspot Watergate Bay in Cornwall).
-Service here is informal but informed – staff can point you in the direction of whatever you need, whenever you need it.
+Service here is informal but informed — staff can point you in the direction of whatever you need, whenever you need it.

 Storrs Hall, Windermere